My Experience With the 8-Hour Diet

 Why I Chose to Do the 8-Hour Diet

 Back when I was skinny (about 75 lbs lighter than I am today!)
-I found that when I ate breakfast, I ate more all day long and gained weight, but when I skipped breakfast, I ate less and lost or maintained my weight.
-I have done a diet similar to this before by simply not eating until lunch every day.
-It’s been a long time since I’ve followed that pattern or even paid that close attention to my weight, hunger, or eating habits.
-But I do believe going back to that method will be beneficial for me and an easy way to transition into a year of dieting.
-I’m excited to see where my results are at the end of the week.
+I found that when I ate breakfast, I ate more all day long and gained weight, but when I skipped breakfast, I ate less and lost, or maintained, my weight.
+I did a diet similar to the 8-hour plan before by simply not eating until lunch every day.
+It’s been a long time since I’ve followed that pattern, or even paid that close attention to my weight, hunger, or eating habits.
+But I do believe that going back to that method will be beneficial for me.
+I’m excited to see the results at the end of the week.

 January 2 - I've been on the diet for two days and I must say that it's about the easiest "diet" I've ever been on.
 I didn't break my fast until 2:00 p.m.
 Then I had some nachos at 2:00.
 For dinner I had two tacos at 6:00 p.m. and at 9:00 p.m.
 I had about half a bag of cheesy popcorn.
 I had no hunger or anything.
-On January 1 it was easy too, and I had some frozen pizza for a late lunch and some turkey and stuffing for dinner.
-Half a piece of pie in between.
+On January 1 it was easy too.
+I had some frozen pizza for a late lunch and some turkey and stuffing for dinner.
+I had half a piece of pie in between.

 Honestly, I don't feel like I'm eating any different than I usually do, but I am.
-I'm eating quite a bit less because I eat for eight fewer hours a day.
-Even though I'm eating the same stuff and the same amount of stuff as I would for lunch and dinner, I'm still probably eating half as much as before!
+I'm eating quite a bit less because I am only eating for eight hours a day.
+Even though I'm eating the same stuff in the same amount as I would for lunch and dinner, I'm still probably eating half as much as before!
 The best part is I don't feel hungry or deprived or even like I'm on a diet at all.
 You can't beat a diet that doesn't feel like I diet.
 Even though I don't feel like I'm dieting, I do believe I will lose a decent amount of weight this week.
 I'll let you know the results on the morning of the 8th!

 January 4 - I'm enjoying all the comments on the bottom of the page.
 Like another reader I am finding that I feel less bloated and lighter in general.
 I wasn't going to weigh myself until the week was over, but I couldn't help but weigh myself this morning.
 I'm down 5 lbs!
 That was very easy!

-There was a lady who commented who seemed to think this diet is disgusting and said what good is it if you are still eating cheese laden pizza.
-Well, for one thing, I was eating cheese laden pizza anyway.
-Now I'm eating LESS cheese laden pizza.
-There has to be some health benefits to that, right? haha
+There was a lady who commented who seemed to think this diet is disgusting and asked, what good is it if you are still eating cheese-laden pizza?.
+Well, for one thing, I was eating cheese-laden pizza anyway.
+Now I'm eating less cheese-laden pizza.
+There has to be some health benefits to that, right?

 I actually believe this diet has a lot more to offer than a gimmick; it "rests" your digestive system, you eat less, and you are more aware of the fact that you weren't actually eating from real "hunger" before you started this diet.
 That's been the revelation for me.
 I wasn't actually hungry when I was eating first thing in the morning every day.
 Why stuff calories in a body that isn't asking for them?
 It's nice to learn that you can go quite a long stretch "fasting" without feeling any serious hunger pangs.
 I really feel a bit more in control of my hunger now.

-For those of you on the 8 hour diet I want to just comment on one thing.
-Those of you having milk or creamer in your morning coffee are greatly inhibiting this diet's ability to do it's magic.
-The big thing is that after your body burns up all your calories it goes into Ketosis and starts burning fat.
+For those of you on the 8-hour diet, I want to just comment on one thing.
+Having milk or creamer in your morning coffee will greatly inhibiting this diet's ability to do it's magic.
+The big thing is that after your body burns up all your calories it goes into ketosis and starts burning fat.
 As soon as you consume calories again it quits burning fat.
 That's why this diet works.
 Even the small amount of calories in your coffee can sabotage this diet.
-You will likely still lose, but not as quickly as if you hadn't had those calories.
-If you are okay with your weight loss, then I wouldn't worry about it, but if you want lose more or faster, cut out the morning creamer or milk, or the coffee all together.
+You will likely still lose weight, but not as quickly as if you hadn't had those calories.
+If you are okay with your weight loss, then I wouldn't worry about it, but if you want lose more or faster, cut out the morning creamer or milk, or cut the coffee all together.
 As a caffeine addict, I feel your pain though!